Rouselos/responsive-content/README.md

 The query parameters passed by each Ajax request are:
 ```
 _rescon        // Indicates that a HTML fragment should be served.
-_rescon_width  // The lower bound of the current screen-width range from a set of ranges.
+_rescon_width  // The lower breakpoint of the window width, from a set of width breakpoints.
 Integer.
 _rescon_touch  // The device has touch/swipe capability. true|false
 _rescon_retina // The device has a retina screen. true|false
 ```